 and your body gives up on what you and it so dearly want.

 And when the day comes, and all the days after,

 We don’t tell you how a sword severs our soul.

 I don’t just feel it below the waist.

 every length of bone broken.

 My chest cracks under the weight

 In the beginning was the Word, and the Word was with God, and the Word was God.
 The Word was in the beginning with God.
 All things came into being through it, and without it not one thing came into being.
 What has come into being was life, and the life was the light of all people.
 The light shines in the darkness, and the darkness did not overcome it.

 The promise of Christmas is not that darkness has ended.
 The promise of Christmas is this: the darkness is real, but so is the light.

-Congregations that are actively affirming of LGBTQ+ people are given permission to reprint and use this content in worship when credit is given to Rev. Emmy Kegler and a link provided back to this page.
-Congregations without an actively affirming policy are invited to ask for permission.
+Congregations that are actively affirming of LGBTQIA+ people — meaning, at the least, that our marriages are recognized and celebrated, our children included, our chosen names and pronouns correctly used, and leadership positions given to us without requirements of secrecy or celibacy — are given permission to reprint and use this content in worship when credit is given to Rev. Emmy Kegler and a link provided back to this page.
+Congregations that are not actively affirming are invited to ask for permission.